 Steve Brown presenter many shows for the BBC

+The former Paralympic wheelchair rugby player suffered a severe accident when he was 24 years old.
 After falling from a first-floor balcony, Steve broke his cervical vertebra (below the skull) and trapped his spinal cord.
-On his injury, he told the Radio Times: "I wasn't larking around, I just tripped and fell.
+Speaking about his injury, he told the Radio Times: "I wasn't larking around, I just tripped and fell.
 Of course I wasn't happy about it, but I wasn't wishing the world would end.
 There was nothing I could change, so I just had to make the most of things."

 MORE: Meet Escape to the Country star Nicki Chapman's husband

 MORE: All you need to know about Alistair Appleton's job away from Escape to the Country

 After his lengthy recovery, Steve went to watch a game of wheelchair rugby and was inspired to take up the sport.
 Soon after, he went on to join the Great Britain squad before becoming captain of the team for the 2012 Paralympic games.
 Steve went on to lead the team to fifth place.
 After his success at the games, Steve then retired professionally and turned to TV work.

 Despite his successful career in the sporting world, Steve dreamt of a TV career from the start.
 While at school, Steve was told by a careers advisor to forget his presenting dream.
 "I told him that I wanted to be a wildlife presenter," he told Radio Times.